 It doesn’t require massive changes or cost, nor does it need modifications to our boats, just to our behaviour.

 For animal enthusiasts, try to plan your voyages to avoid sensitive areas such as mudflats or cliffs where seabirds may be nesting from March to July.

 Avoid driving through birds rafting at sea, as this can make them regurgitate food meant for their young.

 It’s tempting to try to get as close to wildlife as possible, but this can lead to collisions and even legal action should you be seen to be causing disturbance and acting recklessly.

-Seals are particularly sensitive at pupping time (June/July for common seals and September/October for grey seals, in the UK), so minimise your wake, keep your distance and use binoculars for a better view.
+Seals are particularly sensitive at pupping time (June/July for common seals and September/October for grey seals, in the UK), so minimise your wake, keep your distance and use a decent pair of marine binoculars for a better view.

 Grey seals are very sensitive to disturbance at this time as they have a crucial bonding period with their pups and will abandon them if disturbed.
 Some haul-out sites are protected by law from all disturbance.